urcsc174/2018-spring-csc174/inclass07-readability-typography/instructions.md

 ### Explain Your Choices

-As you complete the requirements (below), you need to: **write comments in the CSS file that explain the rationale for each set of styles you write.**
+As you complete the requirements (below), you need to: **write comments in the CSS file that explain the rationale for each set of styles you write.**  Relate each style to the things we covered in class having to do with typography and readability.

 Examples: